1377 London riots

 The 1377 London riots were riots in London against John of Gaunt's high handed behaviour towards London and his defence of the reformer John Wycliffe.
 They were part of the wider London guild conflicts of the 1370s and 1380s.

 Background

 In the last years of Edward III, his third son John of Gaunt had become the effective ruler of England.
 He was unpopular both in London and in the wider country.
-Edward the Black Prince, Edward's heir, led a reform effort that culminated in the Good Parliament which put in a lot of reforms in the management of the country generally unfavourable to Gaunt, including impeaching his key London ally Richard Lyons and bringing in a new system of electing the Court of Common Council.
+Edward the Black Prince, Edward's heir, led a reform effort that culminated in the Good Parliament, which put in a number of reforms in the management of the country generally unfavourable to Gaunt, including impeaching his key London ally Richard Lyons and bringing in a new system of electing the Court of Common Council.

 However towards the end of the Good Parliament the Black Prince died, leading the way for John of Gaunt to reassert control over government.